02 November 2019

 [If you haven’t caught “Rudolf Steiner, Spiritual Scientist” or “‘The Wickedest Man in the World’: Aleister Crowley,” I hope you’ll go back and read them.
 Both men are fascinating—for entirely different reasons—as is Michael Chekhov.]

 Most people with even the slightest contact with modern Western theater know the name Anton Chekhov (1860-1904), the esteemed Russian playwright.
-If you were a Trekkie starting in 1967, you probably know Pavel Chekhov (b.
-2241), better known as Ensign Chekhov of the Starship Enterprise.
+If you were a Trekkie starting in 1967, you probably know Pavel Chekov (b.
+2241), better known as Ensign Chekov of the Starship Enterprise.
 Far fewer people, except some stage actors and directors and theater historians (plus some Alfred Hitchcock fans), have heard of Michael Chekhov.

 A nephew of writer Anton Chekhov, Mikhail Aleksandrovich Chekhov [in Russian: Михаил Александрович Чехов] was born on 29 August 1891 in Saint Petersburg, Russia.
 He was the son of Aleksandr Chekhov (1855-1913), Anton’s eldest brother, and Natalya Golden (1855-1919), a Russian Jew and Aleksandr’s second wife.
 He was called Misha, the usual Russian nickname for Mikhail, and the name stayed with him all his life.